Luis-Licea/luisliceatorres.com/_posts/2024-12-07-what-I-learned-from-salsa-eddy.md

      forget the next step.
 Stringing your moves into combinations is hard, but that is what it takes to be a good dancer and a good lead.

-- You must always stay in synch with the music, otherwise you are not dancing.
-- If you are the lead, you need to lead your partner as though she were blind.
-  If your dance partner can close her eyes and the dance still looks good, then you are leading well.
 - Your feet should never stop moving, otherwise you are not dancing.
+- You footwork count must be in synch with the music, otherwise you are counting for the sake of counting.
 - Your footwork count must determine the count you say out-loud, otherwise you are just counting for the sake of counting.
+- If you are the lead, you need to use your hands to push and pull your partner in such a way that even if she were blind she would know in what direction to move.
+If your dance partner can close her eyes and the dance still looks good, then you are leading well.
 - You must know when to shift your weight onto a leg.
 For example, for Salsa on 2, you use your left foot for steps 1, 3, and 6, while you use your right for steps 2, 5, and 7.
+- The beat for Salsa on 1 is quick, quick, slow, pause, quick, quick, slow, pause, whereas the beat for Salsa on 2 is quick, slow, quick, pause, quick, slow, quick, pause.

 [Salsa Eddy]: https://www.salsaeddy.com/